LiciaHe/vist270s2022/information/01-syllabus.md

 You will complete all quizzes electronically on Canvas.
 You will receive immediate feedback as to the correctness of answers.
 You may repeat questions that they do not get correct.

-[//]: <> (A quiz will consist of 4 questions, with 1 point awarded for each correct answer.
-For full quiz credit all questions must be answered correctly.)

 ### Homework
 Each homework set will contain 3 different sections: